sbt/website/src/reference/00-Getting-Started/08-Library-Dependencies.md

 Dependencies in `lib` go on all the classpaths (for `compile`, `test`, `run`, and `console`).
-If you wanted to change the classpath for just one of those, you would adjust `dependencyClasspath in Compile` or `dependencyClasspath in Runtime` for example.
+If you wanted to change the classpath for just one of those, you would adjust `Compile / dependencyClasspath` or `Runtime / dependencyClasspath` for example.

 There's nothing to add to `build.sbt` to use unmanaged dependencies, though you could change the `unmanagedBase` key if you'd like to use a